Highlands-GIS/highlands-rastervision/readme.md

 ## Getting Started
 ### 0. Label the Images
 1. Create labels and validation scenes from target sets of imagery.
 For each image, the label file must match the name of the grid id.
-2. You can optionally identify an Area of Interest for each image with the naming convenction <grid_id>_aoi.geojson.
+2. You can optionally identify an Area of Interest for each image with the naming convention <grid_id>_aoi.geojson.
-3. Once labels have been created for the image, save to the ./labels directory with the following naming convention: *<GRID-ID>_labels.geojson*.
+3. Once labels have been created for the image, save to the ./labels/<year> directory with the following naming convention: *<GRID-ID>_labels.geojson*.
 4. The grid id should then be added into the associated env file's `TRAIN_IDS` or `VAL_IDS` sections.

 ### 1. Train the Model